Hinduism

 Sanātana Dharma refers to "timeless, eternal set of truths" and this is how Hindus view the origins of their religion.
-It is viewed as those eternal truths and traditions with origins beyond human history– truths divinely revealed (Shruti) in the Vedas, the most ancient of the world's scriptures.
+It is viewed as those eternal truths and traditions with origins beyond Human history– truths divinely revealed (Shruti) in the Vedas, the most ancient of the world's scriptures.
 To many Hindus, Hinduism is a tradition that can be traced at least to the ancient Vedic era.
 The Western term "religion" to the extent it means "dogma and an institution traceable to a single founder" is inappropriate for their tradition, states Hatcher.
 (Note: The term sanatana dharma and its Vedic roots had another context in the colonial era, particularly the early 19th-century through movements such as the Brahmo Samaj and the Arya Samaj.
-These movements, particularly active in British and French colonies outside India, such as in Africa and the Caribbean, interpreted Hinduism to be a monotheistic religion and attempted to demonstrate that it to be similar to Christianity and Islam.
+These movements, particularly active in British and French colonies outside India, such as in Africa and the Caribbean, interpreted Hinduism to be a monotheistic religion and attempted to demonstrate that vis-à-vis Christianity and Islam.
 Their views were opposed by other Hindus such as the Sanatan Dharma Sabha of 1895.)

 ' historically referred to the "eternal" duties religiously ordained in Hinduism, duties such as honesty, refraining from injuring living beings (ahiṃsā), purity, goodwill, mercy, patience, forbearance, self-restraint, generosity, and asceticism.
 These duties applied regardless of a Hindu's class, caste, or sect, and they contrasted with svadharma, one's "own duty", in accordance with one's class or caste (varṇa) and stage in life (puruṣārtha).
 In recent years, the term has been used by Hindu leaders, reformers, and nationalists to refer to Hinduism.
 Sanatana dharma has become a synonym for the "eternal" truth and teachings of Hinduism, that transcend history and are "unchanging, indivisible and ultimately nonsectarian".